briandidthat/gemini-bot/README.md

 - Conversational AI: The bot uses Google's Gemini API to generate human-like text responses.
 - User-specific chat history: The bot maintains a separate chat history for each user to provide a more personalized experience.
-- Request and prompt limit validation: The bot ensures that the number of requests and the length of the prompts do not exceed the specified limits.
+- Image processing capabilities.
+The bot is able to recieve an image as input and process it along with the prompt.

 ## How to Get Started